mentos1386/cv/index.md

 Working at [Bird Buddy](https://mybirdbuddy.com/) as Principal Engineer.

-I have experiance in designing and building self healing, scalable and low maintanance architectures as an Infrastructure Engineer as well as a Software Engineer.
+I have experience in designing and building self healing, scalable and low maintenance architectures as an Infrastructure Engineer as well as a Software Engineer.
 At Bird Buddy the _cloud_ manages 100.000's of IoT devices and processing more than 1M of images and videos per day.

-I'm also interested in improving developer experiances and tooling, observability and in general automation of processes to remove toil as much as possible.
+I'm also interested in improving developer experiences and tooling, observability and in general automation of processes to remove toil as much as possible.
 When starting new projects, i care about automated deployments and releases and ease of onboarding new people to the projects.